kassandrasmith/lunar-lander/README.md

 Lines number 1576-1580 in the provided ST7735.c file are unecessary and will prevent you from building.
 You should delete them or comment them out.

-Run `make; make upload;` to build and flash the code to a connected board.
+Run `make; make upload;` to build and flash the code to a connected board. 'make silent' will suppress warnings.